eXaminator/kanka-foundry/README.md

 properties.
 - **Attributes import**: The module will import attributes on any Kanka entry as metadata.
 This setting allows you to broadly define which attributes to import this way.
+- **Relations import**: The module will import relations on any Kanka entry as metadata.
+This setting allows you to broadly define which relations to import this way.
 - **Inventory import**: The module will import inventory for all entries as metadata.
 This setting allows you to control which inventory entries will be imported.
 - **Character trait import**: Characters in Kanka have appearance and personality traits.
 This setting allows you to